 Research

-The Queen of the Sciences Lab investigates mathematical thinking, learning, and development using a variety of methods including correlational studies of individual differences, experimental studies of math interventions, computational cognitive modeling, and textbook analysis.
+The Queen of the Sciences Lab investigates logical reasoning and mathematical thinking, as well as learning and development of these skills, using a variety of methods including correlational studies of individual differences, experimental studies of math interventions, computational cognitive modeling, and textbook analysis.
 The aim of this research is to improve our understanding of cognitive processes involved in learning and doing math in order to identify better ways of teaching math.

 Current areas of research include: